A sampling criterion for constrained Bayesian optimization with uncertainties: Numerical experiments

 \subsubsection{Quantization for $m_Z^{(t+1)}$ samples}

 The calculation of the first term of the criterion $S$ requires realizations of $m_Z^{(t+1)}$ (see Equation (\ref{firstterm2})).
-To this end, we use a quantization technique \cite{pages2015introduction}.
-It consists in approximating the continuous distribution of $m_Z^{(t+1)}$ (given in Equation~(\ref{updatemeanZ})) by a discrete one.
-Thus, the external variance and expectation of Equation (\ref{firstterm2}) are discretized at values representing the distribution of $m_Z^{(t+1)}$.
+To this end, we {approximate} the continuous distribution of $m_Z^{(t+1)}$ (given in Equation~(\ref{updatemeanZ})) by a discrete one. {As $m_Z^{(t+1)}$ follows a Gaussian distribution, we approximate it using the inverse transformation of the Sobol sequence.} Thus, the external variance and expectation of Equation (\ref{firstterm2}) are discretized at values representing the distribution of $m_Z^{(t+1)}$.
 In the upcoming experiments, a quantizer of size $20$ is chosen.